itu-otg/jamination-site/README.md

 ## Deployment

-The generated site in `docs/` can be deployed to any static web host (e.g., GitHub Pages).
+The generated site can be deployed to any static web host (e.g., GitHub Pages).